SEE & DO

 Chinatown is a delightful reminder of the early multicultural mix of people in Broome.
 Take a wander through this original commercial centre of Broome, which was once the bustling hub of pearl sheds, billiard saloons, entertainment houses and Chinese eateries.
 Chinatown is now home to some of the world’s finest pearl showrooms along with a variety of retail outlets.
 Sidewalk cafes add a splash of colour to the pavements.

 Here, the pindan earth and rock formations at sunset are unmissable.
 These red tones against the turquoise waters epitomise the unique beauty of Broome and the Kimberley region.
-Located approximately six kilometres from town, this scenic area will amaze you.
+Located approximately six kilometres from town, this scenic area will amaze you and is one of the best places to see in Broome.

 In the sandstone at the water’s edge are petrified dinosaur footprints over 130 million years old.